wilfredinni/python-cheatsheet/cheatsheet/json-yaml.md

 ## YAML

-Compared to JSON, YAML allows a much better humain maintainance and gives ability to add comments.
-It is a convinient choice for configuration files where human will have to edit.
+Compared to JSON, YAML allows a much better human maintainability and gives ability to add comments.
+It is a convenient choice for configuration files where human will have to edit.

-There are two main librairies allowing to access to YAML files:
+There are two main libraries allowing to access to YAML files:

 - [PyYaml](https://pypi.python.org/pypi/PyYAML)
 - [Ruamel.yaml](https://pypi.python.org/pypi/ruamel.yaml)